 Lexical Semantics and Knowledge Representation

 (1992) Berlin: Springer Verlag

 by Vaek Chvátal

 (1983) W. H. Freeman & Company

-Several SIP MA students have gone on to PhD programs in Linguistics and Cognitive Science.
+Several INDI MA students have gone on to PhD programs in Linguistics and Cognitive Science.

 - October 3 - 4, 2008 at Concordia

 Cognitive Science Perspectives on Verb Representation and Processing